Sabbatai Zevi: Claims to being the expected Jewish Messiah

 Along with general messianic beliefs, there was another computation based on a passage in the Zohar, a famous Jewish mystical text, that the Israelites would be redeemed by the long-awaited Jewish Messiah in 1648.

 In 1648, Shabbatai announced to his followers in Smyrna that he was the anticipated messianic redeemer.
 To prove this, he started to pronounce the Tetragrammaton, an act prohibited to all but the High Priest of Israel in the Temple in Jerusalem on Yom Kippur.
 Since the Temple had been destroyed in the Siege of Jerusalem (70 CE), this act was highly symbolic.
-Shabbatai also claimed he could fly, but told his followers that he could not do so publicly because they were "not worthy enough" to witness it.
+Shabbatai also claimed he could fly, but told his followers he could not do so publicly because they were "not worthy enough" to witness it.
 He also claimed to have visions of God.

 Shabbatai revealed his claim to being the Messiah early on to Isaac Silveyra and Moses Pinheiro, the latter the grandfather of the Italian rabbi Joseph Ergas.

-However, at 22, Shabbatai was still too young to be considered an established rabbinic authority; his influence in the local community was limited.
+At 22, Shabbatai was still too young to be considered an established rabbinic authority; his influence in the local community was limited.
 Even though he had led the pious life of a mystic in Smyrna for several years, the older, more established rabbinic leadership was suspicious of his activities and the local college of rabbis.
 Headed by his teacher, Joseph Escapa, they watched him.
 When his messianic pretensions became too bold, he and his followers were subjected to an edict of ḥerem, a type of excommunication in Judaism.

 In about 1651 (or 1654), the rabbis banished Shabbatai and his disciples from Smyrna.
 It is uncertain where he went from there, but by 1658, he surfaced in Constantinople.
 There, he met a preacher, Abraham Yachini, a disciple of the Talmudic scholar Joseph Trani, who confirmed his messianic mission.
 Yachini is said to have forged a manuscript in archaic characters that attested to Shabbatai's claim to be the Messiah.
-It was entitled The Great Wisdom of Solomon and began:
+It was titled The Great Wisdom of Solomon and began:

 I, Abraham, was confined in a cave for forty years, and I wondered greatly that the time of miracles did not arrive.
 Then was heard a voice proclaiming, "A son will be born in the Hebrew year 5386 [the year 1626 CE] to Mordecai Zevi; and he will be called Shabbethai.
 He will humble the great dragon; ... he, the true Messiah, will sit upon My throne."